wearefrank/frank-runner/README.md

 # Scripting

 You can call tomcat4ibis from a script.
-Any parameter to tomcat4ibis are passed to Ant and Tomcat.
+Any parameter to tomcat4ibis is passed to Ant and Tomcat.
 For instance, to create an instance with a specific ibis version (7.2 in the example), logging to a specific log directory, the following call can be made: